yasarhalimkaya/MPTCP/README.md

 	./client <server_ip>:<port> <server_ip>:<port>

-	It should also support more than two interfaces, altough not tested
+	More than two interfaces are supported

 * Dependencies